tdwg/vocab/documentation-specification.md

 The following rules govern file names used in standards and for standards archives:

 -   File names must start with ‘tdwg\_’ followed by a shortened version of the full name of the standard.
 -   File names must consist of only lowercase letters, numbers, underscores and hyphens.
 -   File names must not contain spaces (replace with underscore).
 -   File names must not contain non ASCII characters.
 -   File names must not contain periods other than the one used to separate the suffix.
 -   Suffix should be the commonly used suffix for file type and the three letter version where possible; for example, jpg rather than jpeg and xsl rather than xslt.
 [Does this really matter?
 I thought .html was actually preferred over .htm now.]

-**9 File Formats**

-For archival reasons all files in a standard must be in an open format for which parsers are commonly available.
-For this purpose an open format is defined as being one for which it would be possible to write a parser on the basis of a published specification without having to rely on code libraries for which the source code is not available or to pay a license fee.